We are thrilled to share we are expecting a new Corpse Flower bloom this July. Find it currently on view in the Potted Plants Gallery.

 What is the lifecycle of the titan arum?

-The seed grows into a small leaf with an underground tuber, similar to a potato.
+The seed grows into a small leaf with an underground corm, similar to a potato.
 After a year, the leaf dies back and the plant goes into dormancy for months.
 The plant goes through years of these dormancy and leaf cycles.
-Meanwhile, sugars made in the leaf are transported back to the tuber, which continues to grow larger.
+Meanwhile, sugars made in the leaf are transported back to the corm, which continues to grow larger.
 Finally, 7-10 years later, the plant has stored enough energy to bloom.
 The inflorescence takes about a month to mature and is only open and pungent for two days before the spadix withers and collapses.
+Another bloom might occur in 3 or more years, until then the leaf and dormancy cycle continues.
 Usually, only one structure – either a leaf or a flower – emerges from a tuber during each cycle.

 Where is the titan arum native to?